Cooking Tips & Techniques

 Cut out the guesswork.

-Once you get used to cooking wild game, it gets easier, but since cutting into your meat before it’s done will let all the tasty juices out and leaving it on too long will overcook it, we recommend investing in a good meat thermometer.
+Once you get used to cooking wild game, it gets easier, but since cutting into your meat before it’s done will let all the tasty juices out and leaving it on too long will overcook it, we recommend investing in a good wireless meat thermometer — our go-to is MEATER.
 Depending on how you like your meat, aim for the following temperatures:

 Note: The temperature will rise a few degrees while resting so remember to take that into account.